ElazarK/content-docs/scripts/CBPFindComputer.md

-This script finds a computer in CBEP/Bit9.
+Finds a computer in CBEP/Bit9.

 ## Script Data
 ---